xgfone/ship/README.md

 go get -u github.com/xgfone/ship
 ```

-For the core functions, **it has no any third-party dependencies.**
+For the core functions, **it has no any third-party dependencies**, except for `github.com/xgfone/go-tools`.

 ## Prerequisite